Andr3as/Codiad-SurroundWith/README.md

 #SurroundWith

 This is a plugin for the cloud IDE Codiad.
-It adds a 'surround with' function to Codiad like Eclipse has.
+It adds a 'surround with' ability to Codiad like Eclipse has.

 #Installation